Nick932/brutack/README.md

 # Requirements
 - Python 3.0+
-- Linux OS (was tested by Ubuntu 16.04)
+- Linux OS (was tested on Ubuntu 16.04)

 # To contribute
 There are no something special to join the project.